 Śrīpāda Kṛṣṇa-keśava Brahmacārī

-[July 2, 2024 is the disappearance tithi of Śrīpāda Kṛṣṇa-keśava Brahmacārī in Vṛndāvana, India.
+[December 16, 2024 is the appearance tithi of Śrīpāda Kṛṣṇa-keśava Brahmacārī in Vṛndāvana, India.
 The following is an article about his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 HEREDITARY DETERMINATION